-In recent years, the amount of data on three-dimensional protein structure has significantly increased owing to advances in determining three-dimensional protein structures using methods such as X-ray crystallography or nuclear magnetic resonance[1][2].
-For this reason, structure-based drug design (SBDD) based on these protein structures is considered as an effective method[3].
+In recent years, the amount of data on three-dimensional protein structure has significantly increased owing to advances in determining three-dimensional protein structures using methods such as X-ray crystallography or nuclear magnetic resonance[1], [2].
+For this reason, structure-based drug design (SBDD) based on these protein structures is considered as an effective method [3].
 However, simulations used for SBDD, such as molecular docking or molecular dynamics, inadequately consider the diversity of target proteins because there are still fewer available protein structures than amino acid sequences.

-To design antibacterial or antiviral drugs, the sequence diversity of a target protein is key, because the diversity of proteins is the reason for the origin of drug resistance[4].
+To design antibacterial or antiviral drugs, the sequence diversity of a target protein is the key, because the diversity of proteins is the reason for the origin of drug resistance [4].
 If the target site is variable, drug-resistant bacteria or viruses will soon appear and the new drug will have no effect.
 Furthermore, designing candidate drug molecules must avoid those with adverse effects.
-When we use SBDD methods to design molecules than do not bind off-target proteins, knowledge pertaining to the sequence conservation of ligand-binding sites between targets and off-targets is important.
-Therefore, differences between targets and off-targets will improve selectivity[5].
+When we use SBDD methods to design molecules than do not bind off-target proteins, it is important that knowledge pertaining to the sequence conservation of ligand-binding sites between targets and off-targets.
+Therefore, differences between targets and off-targets will improve selectivity [5].

-Applications are available to visualize, particularly the conserved amino acid sequences among many sequences on protein structures, such as AL2CO[6], ET viewer[7], VENN[8], and ConSurf[9][10]; however, these applications are optimized to visualize the conservation of an entire protein structure.
+Some applications are available to visualize, particularly the conserved amino acid sequences among many sequences on protein structures, such as AL2CO [6], ET viewer [7], VENN [8], and ConSurf [9], [10]; however, these applications are optimized a) yasuo.n.aa@m.titech.ac.jp b) sekijima@gsic.titech.ac.jp to visualize the conservation of an entire protein structure.
 Thus, these applications cannot adequately represent slight differences between ligand-binding sites.

-In the present study, we developed a new application to quantitatively evaluate the amino acid sequence conservation of ligand-binding sites and to visualize them on a protein surface.
+In the present study, we developed a new application to quantitatively evaluate the amino acid sequence conservation of ligandbinding sites and to visualize them on a protein surface.
 To predict the sequence conservation of specific ligand-binding sites, this application integrates data pertaining to sequences, structures, and ligand-binding sites.
 We also developed a novel method for the evaluating sequence conservation of specific ligand-binding sites.